deegsca-org/bqm2/README.md

                         east1, us-central1, etc
   --print-global-args   Creates a json output of the parsed global args
-                        consumed from the command line
+                        consumed from the command line --effective-date-as-isoformat=EFFECTIVE_DATE_AS_ISOFORMAT
+                        Pins the datetime of any date variable generation to the time supplied

+note: if GOOGLE_OAUTH_ACCESS_TOKEN is set in system vars, then bqm2 will use those credentials
 ```

 # Getting Started